1,000+ Opportunities

 48] "> The Saint Paul & Minnesota Foundation seeks to strengthen quality of life in the East Metro by supporting organizations, programs and initiatives that are informed by, formed by and benefit residents.
 Through general operating, program/project and capital support, our Community Solutions grants focus on organizations, programs and initiatives serving the East Metro (Dakota, Ramsey and Washington counties).

-The program’s funding priorities include: Community & Economic Development The program is intended to be responsive to ongoing and timely community opportunities through an open and rolling application process.
+The program’s funding priorities include: Community & Economic Development This program is intended to be responsive to ongoing and timely community opportunities through an open application process.
+We have three grant cycles a year.
 Grants can be made to 501(c)3 nonprofits, government entities, educational institutions or organizations with a fiscal sponsor.

 Organizations should have a demonstrated impact or potential for impact in the East Metro (Dakota, Ramsey and Washington counties).